 However, assuming good conditions, we can focus on considering features and quality.
 And from here, you can find the top spotting scopes at many locations and sources.

 Spotting target holes from an air rifle or .22 rounds on a target face at distances of up to 100 yards is easily done by most any spotting scope with a power of 15-40x range with a target lens ranging from 50mm to 100mm.

 - 【POWERFUL MAGNIFICATION】: Adjustable powerful 20-60x zoom magnification allows you to lock onto your target and zoom in for more detail.
-Perfect for target shooting, archery, hunting, bird watching, wildlife watching, hiking, camping, scenery, outdoor sporting, astronomical observation etc
+Perfect for bird watching, wildlife watching, hiking, camping, scenery, outdoor sporting, astronomical observation etc

-- 【FULL RANGE OF ACCESSORIES】: A smartphone digiscoping adapter included enables you to take photos and videos of what you have observed.
-Bring the nature closer to you and you can explore the distant world easily through the phone screen.
-A tripod provides you a more stable observation from any angles.
-A carry case, eyepiece and lens protection covers, cleaning cloth make you more convenient to carry and maintain
+- - 【FULL RANGE OF ACCESSORIES】: A smartphone digiscoping adapter included enables you to take photos and videos of what you have observed.
+Bring nature closer to you and you can explore the distant world easily through the phone screen.
+A tripod provides you with more stable observation from any angle.
+A carry case, eyepiece and lens protection covers, cleaning cloth make it more convenient to carry and maintain

 With a decent budget, you will undoubtedly get a spotting scope that will meet your needs.
 There’re a lot of well-priced and also well-featured affordable spotting scopes on the market currently.
 If you’re only shooting short distances, one criterion you might want to consider is the minimum or near focus space.
 Scopes don’t pay attention to close-up objects, so if you occasionally want to observe something from 20 yards, make sure your scope will provide you the minimum attention to do that; otherwise, all you’ll see is a blur.